ooognjennnn/training_repo/README.md

     No
     Yes
     ```

 # Task -3 Factorial Calculation Implementations

 This project contains three different implementations of factorial calculation (`n!`) in Python, as per the task requirements.
 Each method takes an integer `n` and returns its factorial (`n!`).

 ## Features
 - **Recursive**: Uses recursive function calls to compute `n!`.
 - **Loop**: Uses an iterative approach with a for loop.
-- **Generator**: Uses a generator to yield intermediate results.
+- **Generator**: Uses a generator with a helper function to compute `n!`.

 All implementations:
-- Print a message for negative numbers: "Factorial is not defined for negative numbers".
+- Raise a `ValueError` for negative numbers.
 - Return `1` for `n = 0` (since `0! = 1`).
 - Are tested with examples like `n = 5` (returns `120`) and `n = 0` (returns `1`).

 ## Usage
 Run the Python script and call any of the functions with `n = 5`.
 All methods return the same result: